bugcrowd/templates/submissions/description/server_security_misconfiguration/misconfigured_dns/high_impact_subdomain_takeover/template.md

 A subdomain takeover is when a misconfigured Domain Name System (DNS) record is re-registered to an endpoint owned by an attacker.
 An attacker is then able to redirect users to the endpoint and capture data such as cookies and credentials, perform Cross-Site Scripting (XSS) attacks, and potentially take over accounts in the legitimate application.

 A high-impact subdomain takeover vulnerability was identified which could impact the reputation and brand of the business.
-An attacker can register a subdomain on behalf of the target domain and use it for spamming and phishing attacks.
+An attacker can register a subdomain on behalf of the target domain and use it to create a HTML document with JavaScript payload that triggers a Cross-Site Scripting (XSS) attack.
+The target domain can also be used to create a scenario where an attacker can harvest user credentials by phishing users who then visit and login on a cloned version of a legitimate website.

 ## Business Impact